-[†] Only the Series B Bonds will be purchased by the Underwriters listed above, as described under "UNDERWRITING OF THE SERIES B BONDS" herein.
+Only the Series B Bonds will be purchased by the Underwriters listed above, as described under "UNDERWRITING OF THE SERIES B BONDS" herein.

-[‡] The Series A Bonds were sold on a competitive sale basis as described herein under "COMPETITIVE SALE OF SERIES A BONDS".
+The Series A Bonds will be sold on a competitive sale basis as described herein under "COMPETITIVE SALE OF SERIES A BONDS" and pursuant to the Official Notice of Sale attached hereto as Appendix D.